 Definition: What is a Projects issue type?

 The Projects subtype is used by Market Participants for questions related to system issues or project related issues.
+This was used in the past for work-around processes (initial switch hold process).
+Today, it is rarely utilized.
 This issue type can be submitted by a Competitive Retailer or a TDSP.

 Here is the process for filing a Projects issue submitted by a Competitive Retailer.
 For this scenario we will review the Withdraw functionality.